 HISTORY

 The branches of the tree symbolise the opportunities afforded learners academically and culturally, in sport, service and leadership.
 These branches bear fruit… the achievements of each learner at the school.
-Each girl is encouraged to be the “golden seed” in the area in which she shows potential, enabling her to step through the doors into life as an accomplished, confident young lady ready to live her life happily and successfully.
+Each girl is encouraged to be the “golden seed”, as shown in the emblem, in the area in which she shows potential, enabling her to step through the doors into life as an accomplished, confident young lady ready to live her life happily and successfully.

 Mrs Peggy Trewin, the first principal of Danville Park Girls’ High School, wanted the school badge to be heraldically correct.
 She sought the help of Mr Alan Woodrow, a leading architect in Durban who was a member of the Heraldry Society of Great Britain and an expert in the field.